 Why Learn How To Do Nothing?

 Do Nothing.
 Just writing those two words feels freeing.
 I am so grateful that I have learned how to do nothing successfully for almost twenty-five years.
-I am not a bum or lazy, much to the contrary.
+I am not a bum or lazy; much to the contrary.
 I just do nothing at least once a day to support effectiveness and attention.
-I do nothing to stay present, or become present again after distraction or lack of focus seep in.
-I do nothing because it is important, maybe necessary to be the person I aspire.
+I do nothing to stay present or become present again after a distraction or lack of focus seep in.
+I do nothing because it is important, maybe necessary, to be the person I aspire to be.

 Why Learn How To Do Nothing? - Providence Holistic Counseling Services -MEDITATION-FOR-KIDS-large570